jonnonz1/nz-statute-book/acts/public/2005/prisoners-and-victims-claims-act-2005.md

     (i) in respect of the conduct on which the claim is based; and (ii) in civil proceedings against the offender in the District Court or the High Court.
 (2) The claim must be—
-  (a) in a form approved for the purpose by the Secretary; and (b) filed with the Secretary of the Tribunal; and (c) filed before the deadline specified in subsection (3).
+  (a) in a form approved for the purpose by the chief executive of the Ministry of Justice after consulting the Chief District Court Judge; and
+  (b) filed with the Secretary of the Tribunal; and (c) filed before the deadline specified in subsection (3).
 (3) The deadline referred to in subsections (2), (4), and (5) is,—